fabianlinz/serenity-junit5/README.md

 ## JUnit5 features
 * `@Nested`
     * Injection not working (Steps, Page and WebDriver)
-    * Story name should propably be a combination of the parent name and the nested test class name
+    * Story name should probably be a combination of the parent name and the nested test class name
     * see also https://junit.org/junit5/docs/current/user-guide/#writing-tests-nested
 * `@Tag`
     * NOT considered for the report